FuelLabs/fuels-rs/docs/src/getting-started/running-scripts.md

 ```rust,ignore
 {{#include ../../../packages/fuels/tests/scripts/script_configurables/src/main.sw}}
 ```
-Each of the configurable constants will get a dedicated `set` method in the SDK.
-For example, the constant `STR_4` will get the `set_str_4` method which accepts the same types as defined in sway.
+Each configurable constant will get a dedicated `set` method in the SDK.
+For example, the constant `STR_4` will get the `set_STR_4` method which accepts the same type defined in sway.
 Below is an example where we chain several `set` methods and execute the script with the new constants.

 ```rust,ignore
 {{#include ../../../packages/fuels/tests/configurables.rs:script_configurables}}